All Killer, No Filler: The Anthology

-All Killer, No Filler: The Anthology (also called The Jerry Lee Lewis Anthology: All Killer, No Filler!) is a 1993 box set collecting 42 songs by rock and roll and rockabilly pioneer Jerry Lee Lewis from the mid-1950s to the 1980s, including 27 charting hits.
+All Killer, No Filler: The Anthology (also called The Jerry Lee Lewis Anthology: All Killer, No Filler!) is a 1993 box set collecting 42 songs by American rock and roll pioneer Jerry Lee Lewis from the mid-1950s to the 1980s, including 27 charting hits.
 The album has been critically well received.
-In 2003, Rolling Stone listed the album at #245 in its list of "Rolling Stone's 500 Greatest Albums of All Time", maintaining its rating in a 2012 revised list, and dropping to #325 in the 2020 update.
+In 2003, Rolling Stone ranked the album at #242 in its list of "Rolling Stone's 500 Greatest Albums of All Time", #245 in the 2012 revised list, and #325 in the 2020 update.
 Country Music: The Rough Guide indicated that "[t]his is the kind of full-bodied, decades-spanning treatment that Lewis's long, diverse career more than well deserves."